 Deciding which version of the BSA’s Annual Health and Medical Record you need shouldn’t raise your blood pressure.

-And starting today, you’re getting a streamlined version of the BSA health forms and an easier-to-use website to accompany them.
+Thank goodness for a streamlined version of the BSA health forms and an easier-to-use website to accompany them.
 The site is the result of several BSA teams (professionals and volunteers) joining forces to make this process a painless one for you and other Scouters.

 The Annual Health and Medical Record (hereafter AHMR) comes in several flavors, and until now some Scouters and parents found it a little difficult to determine which version of the AHMR they or their Scout/Venturer needed.